 William Mattar’s Drive Distracted, Lives Impacted Program

-Our trial attorneys visit local high schools and give presentations that educate students on good driving habits and how you may prevent distracted driving.
+Our trial attorneys visit local high schools and give presentations that educate students on good driving habits and how to prevent distracted driving.
 We will discuss the sobering statistics surrounding accidents caused by distracted drivers and offer simple solutions that teen drivers can use immediately to help curb distracted driving.

 By the end of the presentation, we hope that students will change their mindset towards distracted driving and fully understand the dangers and consequences of their actions on the road.
 Educating students on good driving habits early will help young drivers make life-saving decisions and create safer roadways for everyone.